JoeyHwong-gk/sedna/examples/lifelong_learning/atcii/README.md

 EOF
 ```

+Also, you can trigger retraining by use `incremental Dataset`[trainData2.csv] to replace `trainData.csv`

-Start The Incremental Learning Job
+Start The Lifelong Learning Job

 ```